Learn how to Shop your Stash (Crafters)

 Readly to take your Inspiration with you

-If you have not seen my previous posts I absolutely love Readly as it allows you to subscribe to hundreds of digital magazines for the price of less than two printed copies a month.
+I absolutely love Readly as it allows you to subscribe to hundreds of digital magazines for the price of less than two printed copies a month.
 If you love lifestyle magazines that do not come with extra free gifts and you have access to an Ipad/tablet what are you waiting for?
 You can have all your magazines (complete with large collections of back issues at your fingertips.
 No more piles of magazines kicking around that you have not quite finished with.
 You simply have to choose which magazine you want to read and it remembers where you were up to last – fantastic!

 The benefit of the Paper Copies

 As previously mentioned though I like to still get my paper copies even though I can access them digitally purely for the free gifts.
 However, this is where the problem arises… I unpack these lovely sets of stamps, dies, embossing folders, stencils and paper packs – you get the idea – think how lovely they are and then put them in a draw, or more accurately one of about seven draws and forget I have them.
-Then, you’ve guessed it, not know what I have in my Stash and need to go out and buy more.
-Which gets used for that particular project then put away in a draw.

 Deja-Vu

-The Great Stamp Off of 2017
+The Great Stamp Off

-As we discovered when I tested the Tim Holtz Stamping Platform, not all stamps are made equally some (but certainly not all of the ones that come as free gifts) are often sub-standard and simply don’t give a good image.
+As I discovered when I tested the Tim Holtz Stamping Platform, not all stamps are made equally some (but certainly not all of the ones that come as free gifts) are often sub-standard and simply don’t give a good image.
 So I have a plan.
 I am going to slowly work my way through all of my stamp sets.
 I will stamp all the images in each set onto their own piece of paper.
-Then, if the quality passes the test and I am going to keep them photo each one and add it to my Evernote Crafting Inventory Notebook with suitable tags for the images included.
+Then, if the quality passes the test and I am going to keep them photo each one and add it to my Digital Crafting Inventory with suitable tags for the images included.
 Then I simply need to give each set a reference code of where I will find it and store them neatly away.

 Organising Collections

 One of my longest-running quandaries has been how to store collections.
 I tried splitting items up, like for like, with the stamps altogether and the embossing folders altogether in the early days when I had less Stash (before I subscribed to so many magazines!) but I never knew I had coordinating items so this didn’t work.
 I then started keeping all the items from a set together, but this is proving to be a nightmare trying to store tidily.
-So I am going to use my Evernote Crafting Inventory (which I mainly have things like ink pads and Nuvo Products recorded in) and create myself one amazing searchable database of all my stamps, embossing folders, dies etc which will enable me to cross-reference which products are part of a set and therefore store all my items like for like in well-labelled storage.
+So I am going to use my Crafting Inventory (which I mainly have things like ink pads and Nuvo Products recorded in) and create myself one amazing searchable database of all my stamps, embossing folders, dies etc which will enable me to cross-reference which products are part of a set and therefore store all my items like for like in well-labelled storage.

 How I can and you would be able to Shop your Stash